Bwhugen/zvm-scripts/README.md

 # zvm-scripts

-Rexx EXECs and Sample Materials for the IBM z/VM Environment
+This repository contains a small smattering of Rexx EXECs and Sample Materials for the IBM z/VM Environment.